-- Explain the difference between "good secrets" (which make us feel good inside and have to do with taking care of ourselves or others, for example, a surprise party, or not telling who somebody likes) and "bad secrets" (which make us feel bad inside and are dangerous for us or others, for example, somebody asks us not to tell their arm hurts so they can train, or somebody gives us a present asking us not to tell anybody about it). - 2.
-Next explain the dynamics: divide the children in pairs, say a made up secret out loud from those on the chart, and each pair will quietly discuss whether it is a secret which should be kept (then they go to the "Keep" area), or a secret that should be told to an adult (they go to the area "Tell and ask for help"). - 3.
+- 1. Explain the difference between "good secrets" (which make us feel good inside and have to do with taking care of ourselves or others, for example, a surprise party, or not telling who somebody likes) and "bad secrets" (which make us feel bad inside and are dangerous for us or others, for example, somebody asks us not to tell their arm hurts so they can train, or somebody gives us a present asking us not to tell anybody about it). - 2.
+Next explain the dynamics: divide the children into pairs and give each pair a piece of paper with a secret from the "lucky bag."
+Each pair discusses in a low voice whether it is a secret that should be kept (in which case they will go to the "Keep" area), or whether it is a secret that should be told to an adult (so they go to the "Tell and ask for help" area). - 3.
 Each pair explains why they have decided to go to the "Keep" area or the "Tell and ask for help" area, also mentioning whether they agreed or not.
-The idea is to generate a discussion on each position, with contributions from the rest of the group.
+The aim is to foster discussion with the contributions of the rest of the group.
 The facilitator should ensure the criteria to classify into "good secrets" and "bad secrets" have been properly understood. - 4.
-Repeat the process for each secret proposed. - 5.
-Ask the children to make up secrets for the whole group.
-This will help verify whether they have understood the key ideas well and allow for further clarification.
+Ask the children to give other examples in their everyday life of "good secrets" and "bad secrets" for the group to classify and discuss how they behaved at the time and how they would behave now that they know more about secrets.

 "How did you feel when doing the exercise?
-Have you discovered that you should now tell a grown-up a secret you've been keeping until now?
+Have you discovered that you should tell a grown-up a secret you've been keeping until now?
 Who can you tell?"